 At the heart of it, climate change and digitalization both require working together and managing change.
 Getting everyone aligned and moving in the right direction has been one of the main difficulties for climate action.
 Similarly, to make digitalization projects successful breaking down silos and facilitating cultural change within companies is very important.

 That’s where digital ecosystems come in.
 Open platforms like the Schneider Electric Exchange allow for unprecedented levels of collaboration and innovation.
-It’s about bringing the required expertise and capabilities together and then eliminating barriers to success, driving better collaboration so we can all help to solve problems together.
+It’s about bringing the required expertise and capabilities together.
+Then eliminating barriers to success and driving better collaboration so we can all help to solve problems together.

 Removing barriers to collaboration leads to faster innovation

-Since the platform was launched in April 2019 more and more success stories have emerged.
+We see more and more success stories since Schneider Electric launched the platform in April 2019.
 Compared to what could happen in the future, they’re only the tip of the iceberg.

 Recently a System Integrator, JPI Solutions, used the ‘contextualized search’ feature of Exchange to help them find a specific solution through certified technology partner Gen7 Systems.
 In one of their comments about why they chose to use the platform, JPI Solutions said it was because they could make the purchase outside of work hours.
 Could digital transformation be any more convenient?

 Collaboration seems even more crucial when there is no solution to address the challenge of our customer.
 By joining forces and surpassing local market limits, we can create bigger value for the customer, and this is what happened to Jordan Engineering from Canada and Supertech from India.
 They’ve connected through Exchange and used the advantage of sharing each other’s capabilities to better reply to customer needs.

 Exchange is working for our partners thanks to two key ingredients in a successful digital ecosystem: